MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToEntityProperties.md

 The `“bool_property”` filter will assume `“value”` is true if not specified, while other filters require a value.

 The `“has_property”` filter will assume `“operator”` is `“==”`, while other filters require something to be specified.
 Using `“!=”` for `“has_property”` will check for a property not existing with that name.

-> [!NOTE]
-> **Reading Properties with Command Selectors** - The Bedrock team is currently investigating allowing commands to select their targets based on Actor Properties.
-When that is available, it will be detailed here.

 ## Limitations of Actor Properties